OlineRanum/olineranum.github.io/_pages/bio.md

 {% include base_path %}

 My research is focused on sign language processing, and in particular on establishing a foundation for sign language recognition in geometric deep learning.
-This approach utilizes 3D motion capture technologies, spatial geometry and linguistic principles.
+This approach utilizes 3D motion capture technologies, spatial geometry and linguistic principles, with the goal of creating deployable assistive tools.
 Currently, I'm pursuing a Master of Science degree in Artificial Intelligence at the University of Amsterdam, where I am in the process of writing my thesis.

 Prior to pursuing a degree in AI, I founded and led DeepSign AS, a start-up targeting sign language technologies.
 This venture, comprised of an international team of six, received support and funding from the Research Council of Norway in 2021.